top of page

 UI/UX Design

 Draconic Rampage's core focus is applying the genre of Shoot 'em up in a 3D populated environment.
-The market is missing a game of this kind which hosts an opportunity to make it a reality.
-We realized that the feeling of the game could be hard to capture in UI due to the lack of alike video game reference material.
+The reason being the then state of the market was missing games of its kind, which prompted an opportunity.
+We realized that the game feel could be hard to capture in UI due to the lack of reference material for 3D games of this genre.

-We needed to keep the UI minimalistic due to the nature of the gameplay aspect whilst also keeping the style matching the environment.
-A big problem quickly became balancing the usage of screen space while trying to convey all necessary player information.
+We needed to keep the UI minimalistic to be most effective with the gameplay aspect.
+Alongside that, we had to keeping the style matching the environment.
+One of the bigger challenges we faced was balancing the usage of screen space while trying to convey all necessary player information.

 Development Process